 Is your anxiety keeping you up at night?
 You may have already made multiple attempts to relax at bedtime but nothing seems to work.
 Here’s one possible solution we think you should consider: a weighted blanket.

-Originally designed for people with mental health conditions and kids with autism, it wasn’t long before mainstream society discovered how weighted blankets could help both anxiety and insomnia.
+Originally designed for special needs communities, it wasn’t long before mainstream society discovered how weighted blankets could help both anxiety and insomnia.

 How Heavy Should It Be?

 The weight among these throws can vary.
 Some have a few pounds of added weight, while others may have an additional 20 pounds on them.
 For children, it’s recommended they only use ones that are only a few pounds heavy.

 This treatment could help improve both the quantity and sleep quality.
 A study published in the Journal of Sleep Medicine and Disorders found that the calming effect of the extra weight caused patients to fall asleep faster and sleep more soundly throughout the night.
 They also reported feeling more refreshed in the morning.